Tri-Cities Nursing and Rehabilitation Center

 Facility Inspections

-This facility received a quality overall grade as described above, but we especially would like to emphasize its nearly flawless inspections in recent years.
-We awarded it an impressive grade of A+ in this category.
-Inspection scores weigh a host of factors found on a facility's inspection report.
+We also wanted to point out the fact that this nursing home has received near flawless inspections in recent years.
+We gave them an impressive grade of A+ in this category.
+Our inspection scores account for a host of factors found on a nursing home's inspection report.
 One key criteria we look at is the number and severity of deficiencies.
-Places with better scores in this area usually have very few of these severe deficiencies.
-Unfortunately, we weren't able to locate deficiency counts for this nursing home.
-We would like to have more data for this nursing home.
-Without having access to complete information regarding deficiencies, it is difficult to assess it in terms of this category.
+Facilities with higher scores in this area tend to have very few severe deficiencies.
+We were not able to locate deficiency data for this facility.
+Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality